sf-wdi-31/express-dynamic-routes/readme.md

 ### Closing Thoughts

-* Use dynamic url parameters, i.e. `/api/burgers/:index` and `/api/tacos/:index`, to request data about a specific resource.
+* Use dynamic url parameters, like `/api/burgers/:index` and `/api/tacos/:index`, to request data about a specific resource.
 Access them on the server in the `request.params` object.
 * Use query string parameters for dynamic requests to serve up dynamic responses.
 Access them on the server in the `request.query` object.
 * Use `POST` with named form inputs to send data to our Express servers, and use `body-parser` to access that data as part of the `request.body` object.